Chitrapur Guru Parampara: Under Shankarāshram I (1720–1757)

 Swami Shankarāshram was the mathādhipati from 1720 until his Mahāsamadhi in 1757.
 Under his leadership, the Chitrāpur Math at Shirāli became the head math (monastery) of the Sāraswats.
 His divinity has many popular folklores attached to it.
 Many devotees in grief and sorrow attained happiness due to his divine grace (see Swamiji's Miracles).
 Swamiji suddenly suffered from an untimely illness and succumbed to it and attained Mahāsamādhi in 1757.
 His samādhi is located at Shirali.
 He had not adopted a shishya (disciple) to continue the lineage or parampara.

 Under Parijnānāshram II (1757–1770)

 With Shankarāshram I Swamiji attaining samādhi without ordaining a new successor, the community was again put into a state of peril.
 The King had again seized the assets of the math with the condition that a new mathadhipati had to be installed.

 The elders of the community gathered together and sought to resolve the impending peril.
 They went to a saintly person, who practised yoga, from the Pandit family in Kollur and asked him if he would take up the reins of the Mathādhipati.
-He graciously accepted and thus was ordained as Parijñānāshram II Swamiji.
+He accepted and thus was ordained as Parijñānāshram II Swamiji.